 - Click on Define a Cluster to create the cluster definition.
-See "Define a Cluster", page 148.
+See "Define a Cluster", page 137.
 Verify that the cluster appears in the tree view; choose View: Nodes in Cluster. - 5.
 Click on Add/Remove Nodes in Cluster to add the nodes to the new cluster.
-See "Add/Remove Nodes in the Cluster with the GUI", page 136.

-Click on Next to move to the second screen of tasks.

-- 6. (Optional) Click on Test Connectivity to verify that the nodes are physically connected.
-See "Test Connectivity with the GUI", page 272.
+See "Add/Remove Nodes in the Cluster with the GUI", page 125. - Click on Next to move to the second screen of tasks. - 6.
+(Optional) Click on Test Connectivity to verify that the nodes are physically connected.
+See "Test Connectivity with the GUI", page 262.
 (This test requires the proper configuration of the /etc/.rhosts file.) - 7.
-Click on Start HA Services.
-The cluster is active when the cluster and nodes appear in green. - 8.
+Click on Start HA Services. - 8.
 Click on Close.
 Clicking on Close exits the taskset; it does not undo the task.